Everest Base Camp Helicopter Tour

 Group and Private Helicopter Tour

-The cost of an Everest Base Camp helicopter tour varies based on factors like the itinerary, services needed, and the number of travelers.
+The cost of a Mount Everest Base Camp helicopter tour varies based on factors like the itinerary, services needed, and the number of travelers.
 A group tour from Kathmandu typically costs $1,350 per person.
 Prices for private tours start at over $5,000 for one person and go up to $1,200 per person if five people share a helicopter.
 Private tours offer more privacy and can accommodate groups of one to five, making them a flexible option for families and friends.

-Pickup ( Hop in / Hop Out ) point explain it in detail
+Pickup ( Hop in / Hop Out ) point, explain it in detail

-Pickup, which is also known as the Hop in / Hop Out, is the method of transporting the trekkers is quite different.
-During the pickup or hop-in and hop-out method of this tour, the tourists can be picked up at any point and can be dropped out at any point of the trek.
-In this tour, the tourists can land in the major spots of the tour where they can enjoy the tour and discover new places.
+Pickup, also known as the hop-in/Hop-out method, is quite different for transporting the trekkers.
+During this tour’s pickup or hop-in and hop-out method, the tourists can be picked up or dropped off at any point of the trek.
+In this tour, the tourists can visit the major spots at any point to enjoy the tour and discover new places.

 Stops for the Hop In / Hop Out